remix-run/remix/decisions/0004-remixing-react-router.md

 ### `<ScrollRestoration getKey>` prop

 In Remix, the `<ScrollRestoration>` component made an assumption that we would always restore scroll position based on `location.key`.
 If the key was the same as a prior location we knew the scroll position for, then we knew you had been there before and we should restore.
 This works great for back/forward navigations but it's a bit overly restrictive.
 You cannot choose tgo restore scroll based on anything other than `key`.
-Twitter has a great implementation of this as you click around in their left nav bar - your tweet feed is always at the same place when you click back to it - even though its a _new_ location in the history stack.
+Twitter has a great implementation of this as you click around in their left nav bar - your tweet feed is always at the same place when you click back to it - even though it's a _new_ location in the history stack.
 This is because they're restoring by pathname here instead of `location.key`.
 Or maybe you want to maintain scroll position for all routes under a given pathname and you thus want to use a portion of the pathname as the scroll restoration key.

 In React Router we now accept an optional `<ScrollRestoration getKey>` prop where you provide a function that returns the key to use for scroll restoration: